Wandering Around Berlin, Germany: Things to Do & Travel Guide

 However I chose to when it became a much-needed stop between Poznan and Dresden.
 And it was actually a very fun stop.

 Before you go, I recommend looking into the Berlin Welcome Card and the Museum Pass Berlin.
 And read the fine print.
 You can save a lot of money by using these cards, though they have a combination of “get free entry here/get a discount here,” so you’ll need to do a bit of math to figure out which is the best.
 Also note that Museum Island museums are generally separate passes.

-A little bit of history: Berlin has no shortage of history.
+Berlin has no shortage of history.
 Museums I visited count the beginning of modern Berlin around the 16th century though it does date to a few centuries earlier.
 It was then referred to as Berlin-Cölln as the city had strong ties with the nearby city Cölln.
 In the 17th century, it actually grew as a refuge for Jewish people since they could worship their religion in Berlin.
 Many people of other faiths too fled to Berlin and it became a community of immigrants and many faiths.
 This stood out to me most considering Germany’s most recent history.
 Charlottenburg Palace was built in 1695 and Berlin became the royal residence shortly after in 1701.
 Berlin was established as the Prussian capital in 1709.
-As the capitol, it served as home to many great architectural and cultural changes throughout the ages.
+As the capital, it served as home to many great architectural and cultural changes throughout the ages.